 I have an idea in my mind, which I don’t want to put in writing just yet just in case I jinx it, but it’s something I’ve always loved and had an interest in, and I don’t know why I never really thought about it before.
 It’s probably because I never had enough confidence in myself, so I never thought it could be possible.
 Yes it’s going to take a lot of hard work, yes it may not work out, and yes I may discover it’s not what I thought, but I’d rather give it a try than regret it later on.

 I get fixated on things being perfect straight away, such as falling into the perfect career straight out of uni, but I’ve now learnt that it doesn’t happen like that.
 Well, maybe for some lucky few.
 Instead, I may not find the perfect career for me until I’m older, or maybe never, but as long as the good days outweigh the bad days, that’s all I can really ask for.
 Unfortunately, I felt like the bad days outweighed the good where I was previously working, and there were a lot of things I struggled with.
 It was a difficult decision to leave because at least I felt secure in having a full-time role, and I got on with everyone I worked with.
 It also helped me to rule out what I did and didn’t like, the weaknesses I need to improve on, and what my strengths are.
 No experience is bad experience.
+I realise now more than ever what it is I do want to do.

 I’m learning to accept that I don’t have my life figured out yet, as scary as that is because I’m a control freak who worries about the future too much.
 Anyway, sorry about the rather rambly post (well done if you’ve read this far), I just felt like my first blog post in a while needed an explanation as to why I’ve been so quiet on here, and I also wanted to vent.
 Writing is great therapy – I should have forced myself sooner!